What is configuration drift?

 git reset --hard HEAD~1

 Collaboration and communication form the bedrock of effective configuration management.
-For instance, when developers and operations teams regularly sync up on configuration standards and updates, it reduces the likelihood of conflicts and ensures smoother deployments.
+When developers and operations teams regularly sync on configuration standards and updates, they reduce the likelihood of conflicts and ensure smoother deployments.

 Change management